The Way We Talk (film): Critical response

-Edmund Lee of the South China Morning Post gave The Way We Talk 4.5/5 stars, calling it Adam Wong's "best film yet" and praising its "immersive sense of soul-searching" while highlighting its profound exploration of identity and the complexities of deaf culture through the experiences of its young characters.
+Edmund Lee of the South China Morning Post gave The Way We Talk 4.5/5 stars, calling it Adam Wong's "best film yet" and praising its "immersive sense of soul-searching" while acknowledging its exploration of identity and the complexities of deaf culture through the experiences of its young characters.
 Siu Yu of am730 also named the film "the best of Adam Wong's", acknowledging his commendable balance between heartfelt themes and controversial social issues, particularly the tension between cochlear implants and sign language in the deaf community, as well as the award-worthy performance of lead actress Chung Suet Ying.

-Ho Tak of Harper's Bazaar called the film "the best Hong Kong film of the year", commending Adam Wong's screenplay and thorough research on social issues concerning the deaf community, while highlighting the "well-developed" and "emotionally resonant" characters that include both sign language users and cochlear implant recipients, which effectively balance and express the viewpoints of both groups without favoring either side through the strong performances and chemistry among the three lead actors.
-Keith Ho, writing for HK01, complimented the film as "masterfully crafted", immersing viewers in the world of sign language and highlighting its strong screenplay, excellent sound design, and authentic portrayal of deaf culture, ultimately viewing it as a significant work in Hong Kong cinema with the potential to reach a broader international audience and provoke reflection on identity and communication.
+Ho Tak of Harper's Bazaar called the film "the best Hong Kong film of the year", commending Adam Wong's screenplay and thorough research on social issues concerning the deaf community, particularly the "well-developed" and "emotionally resonant" characters that include both sign language users and cochlear implant recipients, which effectively balance and express the viewpoints of both groups without favoring either side through the strong performances and chemistry among the three lead actors.
+Keith Ho, writing for HK01, complimented the film as "masterfully crafted", immersing viewers in the world of sign language with its strong screenplay, excellent sound design, and authentic portrayal of deaf culture, and viewing it as a significant work in Hong Kong cinema with the potential to reach a broader international audience and provoke reflection on identity and communication.